Yoavlo/YouRate/README.md

 # YouRate
-One app to rate them all
+One app to rate them all.